 Rou — a name given to me by Kholoud.

-Mani — a name given to me by Manar.
+Mani — a name given by Manar.

 Hob (love), as Sarah has called me for the past ten years.